Degrees of Comparison of Adjectives

 One of the most common mistakes is using the wrong degree of comparison.
 It is important to remember that the degree of comparison must match the number of objects or people being compared.

-Another common mistake is using adjectives that don't agree in gender and number.
+Another common mistake is using adjectives that don't agree with gender and number.
 If the noun being compared is plural, the adjective must also be plural.
-You can't say "The dogs are friendlier than the cat" when talking about more than one specific cat.
+You can't say, "The dogs are friendlier than the cat," when talking about more than one specific cat.
 Instead, you should say "The dogs are friendlier than the cats".

 Summary